daniehej/docs_njn/image-recipe.md

 1. Get [the newest Jetson Nano Image](https://developer.nvidia.com/embedded/downloads).

-2. Use BalenaEtcher to flash the image, see e.g. these [instructions](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write).
+2. Use BalenaEtcher to flash the image, see e.g. these instructions [Getting Started with Jetson Nano Developer Kit](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write).
 Flash and verify card.

 3. Add cables including Ethernet cable for installing.
 Insert into NJN and start-up.